mbbroberg/mbbroberg.github.io/talks.md

 You can download [this picture of me](/assets/images/profile.jpg) for any event pages.

 ### Profile
 Matt is an advocate for open source software and currently the Managing Editor of [Enable Architect](https://redhat.com/architect) for Red Hat.
-He specializes in designing technology communities that develop products and content in a way that tells a powerful story.
+He specializes in designing technology communities that develop that collaboratively tell stories.

 _// Optional for longer profiles_